intergalaktik/ULX4M_documents/README.md

 - [ ] Test all onboard periferal
 - [ ] Adding periferals to the board
 - [ ] Ordering
-- [ ] Start to work on some other vendor doughter board
+- [ ] Start to work on some other vendor module board
 - [ ] Do some blender animation with main board and different vendors
 - [ ] Assembly main board
 - [ ] Write some Verilog test examples